 A Brush with Kindness: Provides volunteers overseen by our construction staff to do exterior work including painting, minor repairs, debris removal, and landscaping.

-Critical Home Repair: Provides skilled volunteers and professionals overseen by our construction staff to do extensive interior and exterior work including soffit and fascia repair/replacement, siding repair/replacement, window replacement, floor and wall repair/replacement, and other similar work.
+Critical Home Repair: Provides skilled volunteers and professionals overseen by our construction staff to do extensive interior and exterior work.
+This work can include soffit and fascia repair/replacement, siding repair/replacement, window replacement, floor and wall repair/replacement, and other similar work.

 Creating Healthy Homes: A loan program funded by the Federal Home Loan Bank of Des Moines, and administered through its local member, Guaranty Bank, in partnership with Habitat for Humanity of Springfield, MO.
 Repair work for these projects is completed by professional contractors and includes roof repair or replacement, mechanical system repair or replacement, repair or replacement of windows, doors, or siding, repair or upgrade of plumbing or electrical systems, and repairs to foundations, sewers and septic systems.
-The loan is secured by a deed restriction.
-We completed the two-year grant we were awarded in 2015, grant, but we hope to receive another grant starting in early 2019.
+We have been awarded a two-year grant that started in the spring of 2019, and another that will start when we complete that grant.

 Criteria for Selection:

-Home must be owner-occupied and the primary residence of the owner.
-Homeowners must be current on mortgage payments and property taxes, and the home must be insured.
-Unfortunately, we are not able to work on mobile homes.
+Home must be owner-occupied and titled in the owner’s name.
+Homeowners must be current on mortgage payments and property taxes, and the home must be insured or able to be insured after the work is complete.
+Unfortunately, we are not able to work on mobile homes, or homes under contract for deed or rent to own.

 Ability to Pay